Scuba Diving 101: Everything You Need to Know

 For lighter travel or day-long scuba trips, the EcoFlow TRAIL Series DC Portable Power Station gives a true grab-and-go power boost: choose the TRAIL 200 DC (192 Wh, 220 W max, 1.83 kg) for the lightest carry or the TRAIL 300 DC (288 Wh, 300 W max, 2.58 kg) when you need longer runtime.
 Both supply pure-DC power (multiple USB-A/C ports, including a 140 W USB-C) to charge cameras, dive lights, inflators and small pumps, run a compact fridge briefly, and support several devices at once—then tuck neatly into a backpack or locker for no-fuss carrying.

 When you need longer runtime or to support several high-drain devices on multi-day liveaboards or remote dive resorts, the EcoFlow RIVER 3 Max Portable Power Station offers roughly 572 Wh and a pro-grade UPS (<10 ms) to protect sensitive electronics.
-That higher capacity and fast switchover support simultaneous charging of dive lights, camera chargers and phones between recharges, making it suited to photo teams and extended fieldwork in Philippine waters.
+That higher capacity and fast switchover support simultaneous charging of dive lights, camera chargers and phones between recharges, making it suited to photo teams and extended fieldwork in Philippine.

 EcoFlow RIVER 3 Max Portable Power Station